 On one of these Kilbrides – the one to the south of Dunoon – the saint had a holy well, which you can still see, St Bride’s Well, beside the Episcopalian Church of the Holy Trinity, at the very edge of Dunoon.
 It is currently quite difficult to find because the land it’s on is steep and the foliage overgrown, but we’ve been assured that there are plans to clear the area and run steps down to the well.
 If you wish to go looking for it, the well is encircled by large quartz rocks and is located near ///nuzzling.trappings.snares (in the small piece of land pinned between the steep driveway as it doubles back upon itself to climb the hill).

-Her feast-day on 1st February coincided with one of the great ‘Quarter days’ of the year according to the Gaelic calendar, the feast of Imbolc – a feature of pre-Christian society in these islands, but one which continued to be celebrated in the Gaelic world throughhout the Christian period.
+Her feast-day, on February 1st, coincided with one of the great ‘Quarter days’ of the year according to the Gaelic calendar, the feast of Imbolc – a feature of pre-Christian society in these islands, but one which continued to be celebrated in the Gaelic world throughout the Christian period.
 It was associated with the end of winter, the renewed fertility of the earth and the green shoots of spring, with lambing and milk.

 It may be that the Christian commemoration of Brigit the nun and abbess of Kildare in Ireland reflects in some ways a pre-Christian cult of a goddess of the same name whose features were borrowed and became part of the imagery associated with the saint.
 But this is by no means certain.
 Many of the miracles associated with Brigit in her literary dossier were also associated with hunger and thirst being relieved by food and drink, with milk and cattle, with healing, and with calling into question the violence and military power of earthly rulers.